blue-10/Blue10CLI/README.md

   Blue10CLI glaccount list [options]

 Options:
-  -a, -c, --administration, --company <administration>           The administration under which this GLAccounts exists (REQUIRED)                                                     [default: ] -q, --query <query>                                            A query used to filter out results.
+  -a, -c, --administration, --company <administration>           The company/Blue10-administration under which this GLAccounts exists
+  (REQUIRED)                                                     [default: ]
+  -q, --query <query>                                            A query used to filter out results.
 NOTE: Dependant on
                                                                  output format.
 If output is 'json', this is a JMESPath